BendyStraw

 manage external storage permission, here's why:

-After editing, the extracted files are written back to a new
+- After editing, the extracted files are written back to a new zip, and/or overwrite the original zips.

 - Choose not to grant the permission, and uninstall the app.